Gradient Correction in Federated Learning with Adaptive Optimization: Related Works

 \section{Related Works}

-\textbf{Gradient Tracking:} Gradient Tracking (GT) methods \cite{di2016next,nedic2017achieving,tian2018asy,koloskova2021improved,carnevale2022gtadam,takezawa2022momentum,wang2024momentum} have emerged as a powerful solution to address data heterogeneity challenges in decentralized optimization algorithms.
-The core principle of GT lies in tracking gradient information from neighboring nodes during each communication round, ensuring more accurate gradient estimates across the network.
-Centralized FL algorithms such as {\tt SCAFFOLD}~\cite{karimireddy2020scaffold} and {\tt Proxskip}~\cite{mishchenko2022proxskip} are both designed base on this concept, and multiple works on serverless FL settings demonstrated superior improvement \cite{liu2023decentralized,ge2023gradient,berahas2023balancing,alghunaim2024local}, where communication efficiency is a primary concern.
-By effectively reducing the synchronization frequency while still guaranteeing convergence to the optimal point, GT has proven to be highly effective in mitigating the adverse effects of heterogeneous data distributions.
-Furthermore, existing studies have shown that under proper initialization of gradient tracking variables, many standard assumptions on data heterogeneity can be relaxed.
+\textbf{Client-Drift Compensation in FL.} Gradient Tracking (GT) methods \cite{di2016next,nedic2017achieving,tian2018asy,koloskova2021improved,carnevale2022gtadam,takezawa2022momentum,wang2024momentum,patel2022towards} have been proposed to address data heterogeneity challenges in decentralized optimization algorithms through the incorporation of drift corrections.
+The core principle of GT lies in tracking global gradient information during each communication round, ensuring more accurate gradient estimates across the system.
+Algorithms such as {\tt SCAFFOLD}~\cite{karimireddy2020scaffold} and {\tt Proxskip}~\cite{mishchenko2022proxskip} have been designed based on this concept for the conventional client-server FL setting.
+Multiple works in serverless FL have also showed performance improvement from GT \cite{liu2023decentralized,ge2023gradient,berahas2023balancing,alghunaim2024local} in both accuracy and resource efficiency.
+Furthermore, studies have shown that with GT, under proper initialization of correction variables, assumptions on data heterogeneity required in FL analysis can be relaxed.

-Recent advancements have also extended GT methods to address hierarchical network structures. {\tt SDGT} was introduced as the first GT algorithm tailored for semi-decentralized networks~\cite{chen2024taming}, bridging the gap between fully decentralized and centralized topologies.
-Meanwhile,~\cite{fang2024hierarchical} proposed {\tt MTGC}, a multi-timescale GT algorithm capable of operating efficiently in multi-tier networks.
-Despite these advancements, existing works predominantly focus on designing SGD based algorithms, leaving the combination of GT and adaptive optimizers largely unexplored and an open challenge.
+Recent advancements have also extended correction methods to address hierarchical network structures. {\tt SDGT} was introduced as the first GT algorithm tailored for semi-decentralized networks~\cite{chen2024taming}, bridging the gap between fully decentralized and centralized topologies.
+Meanwhile,~\cite{fang2024hierarchical} proposed {\tt MTGC}, a multi-timescale GT algorithm incorporating hierarchical tracking terms in multi-tier networks.
+Despite these advancements, existing works on GT in FL have focused on SGD-based training, leaving the integration of GT with adaptive optimizers largely unexplored and an open challenge.